TeoSkyBlue/Space_Golf_Initialized/readme.md

 This project was the beginning of my journey in the wondrous world of Computer Graphics and 3D rendering.
 It presents most of the knowledge gained during a 7nth semester course in the department of Electrical and Computer Engineering of the University of Patras.

 	Techniques at work here include:
 	    -Texturing
 	    -Material based Rendering
 	    -Phong model for diffuse and specular illumination -Shadowmaps
 	    -User keyboard/mouse interaction
 	    -Full 3D camera using Euler angles(hey, first project. mbmer?)
 	    -Golf ball physics simulation using quaternions and collision handling using a 'sweep and prune' approach
 	    -Instanced Drawing of more than 6000 items accounting for over 6.000.000 vertices!
-    -Basic imGui integration with frametime limiter and options -CPU-side particle generation utilizing multiple cores
+	    -Basic imGui integration with frametime limiter and options -CPU-side particle generation utilizing multiple cores(quite inefficiently, but still!)

 	Starting Scene